wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </table>

 The Wavefront histogram bin size is computed using a [T-digest algorithm](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf), which retains better accuracy at the distribution edges where outliers typically arise.
-With that algorithm, bin size is not uniform (unlike the histogram illustrated above).
+In the algorithm, bin size is not uniform (unlike the histogram illustrated above).

-Because histograms do not store data point values, quantiles calculated from histograms are estimates within a certain margin of error.
+Wavefront histograms do not store the actual data point values that are fed to it -- they store the quantiles calculated from histogram points, which are estimates within a certain margin of error.

 ## Histogram Metric Aggregation Intervals